 Most people have to stay in the hospital for at least a few days after a heart attack.
 Those who have undergone bypass surgery will need to stay longer — sometimes a week or more.

 Some people may be able to return to work and other activities after 2 weeks, while others will require several months of recovery time.

 Most people will recover from a heart attack, especially if they receive emergency medical treatment.

 The survival rate for heart attacks is now 90%.
 This is because doctors are now much more able to diagnose and treat heart attacks.
 Therefore, receiving immediate medical treatment is crucial.

 Adopting preventive methods is also extremely important.
 This can help reduce the risk of experiencing future heart attacks.

 There are many ways to reduce the risk of experiencing a first or subsequent heart attack.
-These include:

 - quitting smoking

 The symptoms of a heart attack can start immediately and last for several hours.

 However, the symptoms can vary greatly in their presentation, onset, and duration.
 Some people may notice that the symptoms appear suddenly, while others experience a gradual onset.